Choice is Good

 Acknowledge that goals and priorities will shift during the product lifetime.

-The palette of approaches for a facet of your process was exemplary showed above.
+The palette of approaches for a facet of your process was exemplary shown above.
 You should explore solutions for all your process steps to continuously improve.